Economic history of China (1949–present): 1990–2000

-From 2000
+From 2001

-After its entry into the World Trade Organization (WTO) in 2001, China began pursuing export-led growth and became a key link in global supply chains.
-Its industrious and cheap labor also proved attractive to foreign investments.
+After its entry into the World Trade Organization (WTO) in December 2001, China began pursuing export-led growth and became a key link in global supply chains.
+Chinese businesses were encouraged to trade directly with foreign companies (instead of working through SOEs as previously). with the exception of certain state monopoly sectors deemed critical to national security.
+China's industrious and cheap labor also proved attractive to foreign investments.
 China accumulated large trade surpluses and foreign currency reserves, which greatly increased government resources.

+During the 2000s, China's coastal areas continued to outpace its interior in economic development.
+As regional disparities widened however, coastal areas became a major source of investment for inland areas.Manufacturing that was lower on the value chain trended towards moving inland.
+This trend was termed "industrial transfer."
+Developing Chinese policymakers reacted by further encouraging industrial transfer.

 By 2002, the profits of industrial state-owned enterprises had grown by 163.6%.

+In 2003, China became a financial creditor nation.

+Since the early 2000s, China's clean energy sector has rapidly developed.
+This growth has enabled renewable energy to have an important role in China's international cooperation, including South-South cooperation in which China is a major source of clean energy technology transfer to other developing countries.

 Following the CCP's Third Plenum, held in October 2003, Chinese legislators unveiled several proposed amendments to the state constitution.
 One of the most significant was a proposal to provide protection for private property rights.
 Legislators also indicated there would be a new emphasis on certain aspects of overall government economic policy, including efforts to reduce unemployment (now in the 8–10% range in urban areas), to re-balance income distribution between urban and rural regions, and to maintain economic growth while protecting the environment and improving social equity.
 The National People's Congress approved the amendments when it met in March 2004.

+In 2004, China's constitution was amended to state that China "encourages, supports, and guides the development" of the private sector "in accordance with law, exercises supervision and control."
+The constitutional revisions stated that "citizens' lawful private property is inviolable," which was the first time in PRC history that private property rights received constitutional guarantees.
+This revision resulted in opposition from some intellectuals and others who contended that China was "mimicking Western capitalism."
+Final approval of the Property Law was delayed several years as a result.